kabir-daniel/itp_mps_application_portfolio/content/index.md

 title: Home
 ---
 ***
 Welcome to my portfolio!
 Think of this website as an open space you can traverse in whatever order seems appropriate.
-To traverse the space, click the hyperlinks embedded in text that looks like [this](https://kabir-daniel.github.io/itp_mps_application_portfolio/Hyperlink-Poetry-as-3D-Essay-Writing-for-Alternative-Scholarship)
+To traverse the space, click the hyperlinks embedded in differently colored text.
 ***
 Technical Research Interests:
 - [Voice Spectral Analysis](https://quod.lib.umich.edu/cgi/p/pod/dod-idx/spectral-envelope-correction-for-real-time-transposition.pdf?c=icmc;idno=bbp2372.2002.028;format=pdf)